-- The appearance of the finite number of the internal space basis vectors of fermions. - The anticommutation relations among the creation and annihilation operators, creating the anticommuting single fermion states. - The continuously infinite number of creation operators due to infinite dimensional ordinary space. - The tensor products of Clifford odd creation operators explain the Hilbert space of the second quantized fermions.
+The commutation relations among the creation and annihilation operators, creating the commuting single boson states.

+- The continuously infinite number of creation operators due to infinite dimensional ordinary space for fermions and bosons. - The tensor products of the Clifford odd creation operators explain the Hilbert space of the second quantized fermions.